The Music School at Knox

 “The myriad of music ensembles, concerts, and events on offer to all TKS students allows them to experience amazing opportunities both within the classroom and co-curricular programs.

 Through the Year 2 and 3 String Program and the Year 5, 6 and 7 Band and String Extension (BASE) Program, all students have the amazing opportunity to learn an instrument and play in ensembles as part of their classroom music curriculum.

 Students of all year levels have the opportunity to learn an instrument as part of the School instrumental lesson program.
-These instruments include: Flute, Clarinet, Saxophone, Trumpet, French Horn, Euphonium, Trombone, Tuba, Percussion (including drum kit), Violin, Viola, Cello, Double Bass, Guitar, Bass Guitar, Piano, Voice and Speech & Drama.
+These instruments include: Flute, Clarinet, Saxophone, Trumpet, French Horn, Euphonium, Trombone, Tuba, Percussion (including drum kit), Violin, Viola, Cello, Double Bass, Guitar, Bass Guitar, Piano and Voice.
 All instrumental students perform as part of the recital program and can also perform at assemblies when invited to do so.
 All students who learn an instrument at the school also participate in a school ensemble when they reach the appropriate level.

 The Knox School offers a diverse ensemble program for students of all ages and instruments.”

 The Band program includes the Senior Concert Band, Intermediate Concert Band and the Junior Band.
 For those interested in Jazz we also have the TKS Big Band and the Stage Band.
 Many small ensembles are also formed from these larger bands such as the Percussion Ensemble, numerous Guitar Ensembles and Rock Bands.
 The Chamber Strings is our most senior string ensemble, which then forms the core for our Chamber Orchestra which runs on a project basis rather than throughout the whole year.
 The Intermediate Strings and Falcon Strings are wonderful ensemble for those intermediate and junior string players to gain some confidence while learning the finer points of ensemble playing.